pgjdbc/pgjdbc/docs/documentation/head/server-prepare.md

 You can do that by setting `preferQueryMode` to `extendedCacheEverything`.
 Note: the option is more of a diagnostinc/debugging sort, so be careful as you change it.

+#### Bind placeholder datatypes

+The database optimizes the execution plan for given parameter types.
+Consider the below case:

+    -- create table rooms (id int4, name varchar);
+    -- create index name__rooms on rooms(name);
+    PreparedStatement ps = con.prepareStatement("select id from rooms where name=?");
+    ps.setString(1, "42");

+It works as expected, however what would happen if one uses `setInt` instead?

+    ps.setInt(1, 42);

+Even though the result would be identical, the first variation (`setString` case) enables the database to use index `name__rooms`, and the latter does not.
+In case the database gets `42` as integer, it uses the plan like `where cast(name as int4) = ?`.

+The plan has to be specific for the (`SQL text`; `parameter types`) combination, so the driver has to invalidate server side prepared statements in case the statement is used with different parameter types.

+This gets especially painful for batch operations as you don't want to interrupt the batch by using alternating datatypes.

+The most typical case is as follows (don't **ever** use that in production):

+    PreparedStatement ps = con.prepareStatement("select id from rooms where ...");
+    if (param instanceof String) {
+        ps.setString(1, param);
+    } else if (param instanceof String) {
+        ps.setInt(1, ((Integer) param).intValue());
+    } else {
+        // Does it really matter which type of NULL to use? ps.setNull(1, Types.OTHER);
+    }

+As you might guess, `setString` vs `setNull(..., Types.OTHER)` result in alternating datatypes, and it forces the driver to invalidate and re-prepare server side statement.

+Recommendation is to use the consistent datatype for each bind placeholder, and use the same type for `setNull`.

 #### Debugging

 In case you run into `cached plan must not change result type` or `prepared statement \"S_2\" does not exist`